sensei-hacker/inavwiki/Navigation-modes.md

 For multirotor it will hold 3D position, throttle is automatic (AH).
 You can use your roll and pitch stick to move around.
 The position hold will be resumed when you center the roll/pitch stick again.
 You can also enable HEADING HOLD at the same time to lock the heading.

-For Fixedwing it will loiter in circles which radius is defined by the `nav_fw_loiter_radius` variable.
+For fixed wing it will loiter in circles which radius is defined by the `nav_fw_loiter_radius` variable.
 The throttle is automatic.
 The altitude is controlled with the pitch stick (AH).

 Hints for safe operation:
 - Try yawing 180 deg in PH - will instantly reveal incorrect mag operation (e.g. wrong align_mag, interference, loose cables, ...)